Ozzy Wiesblatt: Early life

-Wiesblatt was born to parents Kimberly White and Art Wiesblatt, who are both deaf.
-As a result, he and his siblings all learned American sign language to communicate.
-Wiesblatt and his brothers Ocean, Orca, and Oasiz all play hockey.
-They also have a younger sister, Oceania.
+Wiesblatt was born to Kimberly White and Art Wiesblatt in Calgary, Alberta, Canada.
+He and his family lived in Kelowna in British Columbia, Canada, and in 2013 moved to Calgary.

 Playing career

 Wiesblatt began his ice hockey career playing for the Calgary Bisons U15 AAA in the Alberta Major Bantam Hockey League before being drafted into the Western Hockey League (WHL).
 Prior to being drafted 25th overall, Wiesblatt recorded 38 goals and 35 assists in 32 games during the 2016–17 season.
 In spite of being drafted, he remained in the Alberta Midget Hockey League with the Calgary Bisons U18 team but was selected for Team Alberta at the 2017 WHL Cup.
 He made his WHL debut during the 2017–18 season, during which he recorded his first career WHL goal.

-Wiesblatt officially joined the Raiders roster for the 2018–19 where he recorded 39 points and helped lead the team to the Ed Chynoweth Cup.
+Wiesblatt officially joined the Raiders roster for the 2018–19 season where he recorded 39 points and helped lead the team to the Ed Chynoweth Cup.
 As a result, he shared the team's Rookie of the Year award with Kaiden Guhle.
 This caught the attention of San Jose Sharks' general manager and director of scouting, who referred to Wiesblatt as a center rather than a winger.